-- behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - 2. ensuring openness and comprehensive stakeholder engagement - 3. defining outcomes in terms of sustainable economic, social and environmental benefits - 4. determining the interventions necessary to optimise the achievement of the intended outcomes - 5. developing the entity's capacity, including the capability of its leadership and the individuals within it - 6. managing risks and performance through robust internal control and strong public financial management - 7. implementing good practices in transparency, reporting and audit to deliver effective accountability.
+- behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - 2. ensuring openness and comprehensive stakeholder engagement defining outcomes in terms of sustainable economic, social and environmental benefits - 3. determining the interventions necessary to optimise the achievement of the intended outcomes - 4. developing the entity's capacity, including the capability of its leadership and the individuals within it also see above context additions - 5. managing risks and performance through robust internal control and strong public financial management - 6. implementing good practices in transparency, reporting and audit to deliver effective accountability.